 “Tell me about your mother.”
-This phrases, so common in therapy, all but assumes that whatever is going on with someone can be traced back to the mother.
+This phrase, so common in therapy, all but assumes that whatever is going on with someone can be traced back to the mother.
 Was she a good mother—attentive, patient, nurturing?
 Was she less than stellar—harsh, uncaring, neglectful?
 Whatever she does, you can bet her offspring’s behavior will be considered a result of her actions, and that doesn’t just mean in people.
 It’s old news that maternal care affects primates and rodents, but a new study investigated the phenomenon in dogs.

-Videotapes were analyzed for many variables, such as the amount of time that the mother had her paws in the box with her puppies, time that she was in physical contact with at least one puppy, time she spent nursing, time she spent licking puppies, and the number of times she sniffed, poked or moved a puppy around using her nose.
+Videotapes were analyzed for many variables, such as the amount of time that the mother had her paws in the box with her puppies; time that she was in physical contact with at least one puppy; time she spent nursing, time she spent licking puppies; and the number of times she sniffed, poked or moved a puppy around using her nose.
 (Litter size was accounted for in the statistical analysis.)

-Specifically, the dogs whose mothers had a large number of interactions with them were more socially engaged with humans as adults, more physically engaged with them, and scored higher on tests for aggression.
-Based on the paper, it's not clear what is meant by "aggression" or whether the association with maternal care is a positive or a negative one.
+Specifically, the dogs whose mothers had a large number of interactions with them as puppies were more socially and physically engaged with humans, and scored higher on tests for aggression.
+Based on the paper, it's not clear what is meant by "aggression," or whether the association with maternal care is positive or negative.
 (It's also not clear whether "aggression" was considered a desirable trait for these working dogs.)

-There are many factors to consider when choosing which dogs to breed in any situation, including working dog programs.
+There are many factors to consider when choosing which dogs to breed in any situation, including working-dog programs.
 This study suggests that there are benefits to paying attention to maternal care behavior when choosing which females to breed.
 That is, more attentive mothers are an important piece of successfully breeding dogs with desirable traits, and females who are good mothers should be considered an asset to any breeding program.